Do you remember this?

 "The best uses of AI involve automating mundane tasks, boosting creativity, enhancing data analysis, and improving decision-making across daily life and work, from summarizing emails and generating code to diagnosing diseases, creating art, and tackling global issues like climate change and hunger.
 AI excels at personalizing experiences (recommendations, chatbots), optimizing complex systems (manufacturing, cybersecurity), and providing powerful tools for education, healthcare (cancer screening, drug discovery), and accessibility for people with disabilities."
 (Google AI)

-When it comes to this stuff, it has no equal.
+When it comes to this stuff, AI has no equal.
 This is massive progress.
-But the intelligence behind this is Human, not Artificial.
+AI may not be intelligent, but the people who developed this tool are geniuses.
+Any intelligence here is Human, not Artificial.

-Without an active intelligence, AI will never smite all Humans.
+Without an active intelligence, AI on its own will never smite all Humans.
 The AI developers and CEOs of AI companies must know this.
-So, they took the supposed risk inherent to all Humanity in releasing AI because they knew there was no such risk, this because AI isn’t actually intelligent.
+So, they took the supposed risk inherent to all Humanity in releasing AI because they knew there was no such risk, because AI isn’t actually intelligent.
 There was no crime committed here, but maybe there was something else that was entirely normal.

 Query - Why did they issue the dire warning noted at the start of this blog, and many other similar warnings?

 AI was released into a world with no regulations whatsoever.
-A declaration by AI developers and CEOs of AI companies that their product could kill everyone on the planet would get them a very important seat at the table when regulations were being drafted to deal with the threat.
+A declaration by AI developers and CEOs of AI companies that their product could kill everyone on the planet will get them a very important seat at the table when regulations are being drafted to deal with the supposed threat.
 Having portrayed themselves both as the experts, as well as the harbingers of doom, were they setting themselves up for a profitable round of regulatory capture?

 “Regulatory capture” is this, “Regulatory capture is when a government agency, meant to serve the public interest, starts acting in favor of the industry it's supposed to regulate, often due to close relationships, lobbying, and the "revolving door" of personnel between industry and government, resulting in rules that benefit the industry over consumers or the public.
 This leads to policies that protect established firms, stifle competition, or ignore public welfare for private gain, as seen with examples like financial or pharmaceutical industries.”
 (Google AI)

 The key points are in bold.
-Companies that seek regulatory capture try to co-opt government into killing their competition and enabling them to maximize profits.
+Companies that seek regulatory capture try to co-opt government into killing their competition, enabling them to maximize profits.

 Is this what the AI companies have been doing?
 We don’t know yet as AI regulation is in its infancy.
 If yes, this would be a completely normal activity for dominant firms in a new area of commercial endeavor.